junxit/us-congress-bills-115/metadata.md

 - 2018-12-10 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 115-424.
 - 2018-12-10 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 115-424.
 - 2018-12-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 727.
+- 2018-12-17 — Amendment SA 4153 agreed to in Senate by Unanimous Consent.
+- 2018-12-17 — Amendment SA 4153 proposed by Senator Crapo for Senator Jones. (consideration: CR S7731-7734) In the nature of a substitute.
+- 2018-12-17 — Measure laid before Senate by unanimous consent. (consideration: CR S7727-7731)
+- 2018-12-17 — Passed Senate with an amendment by Voice Vote.
+- 2018-12-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2018-12-17 — Senate amendment agreed to: Amendment SA 4153 agreed to in Senate by Unanimous Consent.
+- 2018-12-17 — Senate amendment proposed (on the floor): Amendment SA 4153 proposed by Senator Crapo for Senator Jones.(consideration: CR S7731-7734)
+- 2018-12-17 — Senate amendment submitted
+- 2018-12-17 — The committee substitute withdrawn by Unanimous Consent. (text: CR S7727-7731; text as reported in Senate: CR S7727-7734)